Wadjemup timeline

 1833

-The Noongar name ‘Wadjemup’ is acknowledged in an article in the "Perth Gazette", having been provided by Robert Menli Lyon following discussion with Yagan, a respected Noongar leader who was serving a period of detention on Carnac Island at the time he was interviewed.
+The Noongar name ‘Wadjemup’ is acknowledged in an article in the "Perth Gazette" in April, having been provided by Robert Menli Lyon following discussion with Yagan, a respected Noongar leader who was serving a period of detention on Carnac Island, an island nearby to Wadjemup at the time.

 1838

 An item in the 'Perth Gazette' refers to a plan to convert Wadjemup into "a place of security for the confinement of such of the native inhabitants as may be guilty of any offences".
 The plan was suggested by Stirling and taken up by Governor John Hutt.
-The stated intentions were to provide a humane alternative solution to mainland incarceration and for the facility to be regarded as a training establishment, however, these intentions were interpreted differently by those responsible for implementation.
+Hutt's stated intentions were to provide a humane alternative solution to mainland incarceration and for the facility to be regarded as a training establishment.
+However, these intentions were interpreted differently by those responsible for implementation.

-• First 10 Aboriginal prisoners arrive under escort to erect dwellings and harvest salt, and are chained to a tree as no prison building exists.
-First prison completed by the end of the year.
+First 10 Aboriginal prisoners arrive at Wadjemup to erect dwellings and are chained to a tree as no prison building existed.

 1839